Learn how to really sell your BA skills by focusing on what the Hiring Managers really prioritize.

 I’ve talked in previous videos about the differences between becoming a freelance business analyst and becoming a permanent full-time employee as a business analyst.

-It’s important for you to understand this because when you’re going into an interview you must have a good idea of how your hiring manager or how the employer is thinking about the situation you’re in.
+It’s important for you to understand the Hiring Manager priorities because when you’re going into an interview you must have a good idea of how your hiring manager or how the employer is thinking about the situation you’re in.

 3 Factors that Hiring Managers Prioritize